 Note: In a multi-domain environment where the Exchange administrator may lack the necessary permissions in every domain, or, you operate a split permissions model, a domain admin will need to run either SETUP /PrepareDomain (in each domain), or, an Enterprise Admin will need to run SETUP /PrepareAllDomains.

 Visual C++ 2013 Redistributable is a requirement for updating mailbox servers to Exchange 2013 CU22, Exchange 2016 CU12 & Exchange 2019 CU1.
-You will need to install this before running setup.
+You will need to install this before running the setup.
 If this package is missing, setup will not continue.
 Edge Transport and the management tools require Visual C++ 2012 Redistributable.

 More Awesome News